Argonauts: Aeëtes

 An oracle told Aeëtes, son of Helios, that he would keep his kingdom as long as the fleece which Phrixus had dedicated remained at the shrine of Ares.
 When the ship was brought into port, Jason repaired to Aeëtes, and setting forth the charge laid on him by Pelias invited him to give him the fleece.
-The other promised to give it if single-handed he yoked with adamant the brazen-footed bulls.
-These were two wild bulls of enormous size that he had got as a gift of Hephaestus; they had brazen feet and puffed flames from their mouths and nostrils.
+The other promised to hand it over if he single-handedly yoked with adamant the brazen-footed bulls.
+These were two wild bulls of enormous size that he had received as a gift from Hephaestus; they had brazen feet and puffed flames from their mouths and nostrils.
 These creatures Aeëtes ordered him to yoke and plow, and to sow from a helmet the dragon's teeth; for he had got from Athena half of the dragon's teeth which Cadmus sowed in Thebes.
 These tribe of armed men should arise and slay each other.
 While Jason puzzled how he could yoke the bulls, Hera wished to save him because once when she had come to a river and wished to test the minds of men, she assumed an old woman's form, and asked to be carried across.
 He had carried her across when others who had passed over despised her.
 And so, since she knew that Jason could not perform the commands without help of Medea, she asked Aphrodite to inspire Medea, daughter of Aeëtes and the Oceanid Idyia, with love.